 By the grace of God, I was able to dig my way out of debt and get onto solid ground.

 With all of these moves, I sold and donated a lot of stuff.
 However, when I moved into my little apartment I realized I still had plenty of furniture to furnish it.
-My stuff was mostly acquired in a frugal fashion through the years.
+My stuff was mostly acquired in a frugal fashion over the years.
 I use gifts that gracious people give me and I LOVE hand-me-downs.
 Most importantly I have been able to do this while maintaining my style.

 Okay, I did buy one big item and that this awesome Novogratz vintage sleeper sofa from Walmart online.
 When I bought it was $299 ($319.18 with tax).
 Not too bad, eh?!